 From its plush Drawing Room and Library to its elegantly cool Brasserie Max (our go-to spot in the capital), every inch of the hotel is a perfectly realized tableau of Englishness, but as captured by a true modern iconoclast (Firmdale Hotels proprietor-designer Kit Kemp, of course).
-And its Monmouth Street location almost makes it feel as if you might have nipped off to the Cotswolds – but that Soho’s shopping and nightlife are just ten minutes away.
+And its Monmouth Street location almost makes it feel as if you might have nipped off to the fashionable Cotswolds – but that Soho’s shopping and nightlife are just ten minutes away.

 Just over the road from the hotel, a fantastic café that roasts and sells coffee from single farms, estates and cooperatives.
 They travel extensively throughout the year bringing the most interesting varietals back to Covent Garden.

 Every Saturday we host the Brunch Film Club in the luxury cinema in the hotel.
 Two courses and a prosecco or bloody mary at our Brasserie Max, plus the film, is just £40.

 Neal’s Yard is a wildly colourful courtyard hidden down a small alleyway opposite the hotel – and named for the 17th century developer, Thomas Neale.
 After hitting shops like Neal’s Yard Remedies and Neal’s Yard Dairy, have lunch at Wild Food Café (raw/veggie), Homeslice (gourmet pizza), Barbary (North African) or the impossibly hip outpost of Paris’ Compagnie des Vins Surnaturels (below).

 Walter Conway and Herbert Thorn started the business in 1946 and it’s still going strong today.
 Worth a visit to browse through their stunning 20-piece optical range and other products such as notepads, lambs’ wool scarves and key rings, all made in England.
 A gift for her?
 A pair of incredibly chic Lavender Crystal Blyton sunglasses.